feldera/feldera/docs/docs/tour/tour.md

 ![Pipeline Management](pipeline-management.png)

-Choose a row and click on its pencil icon to view the pipeline's mappings.
+Choose a row and click on its pencil icon to view the pipeline's connector attachments.
 The box in the middle of the diagram represents the SQL program, listing its tables on the left and its views on the right.
 Input connectors are listed to the left of the box, output connectors to the right.
 Curved lines join input connectors with the tables to which they input data and views with the output connectors to which they output data.
-Tables and views may be left unmapped if the pipeline does not need them:
+Tables and views may be left without an attached connector if the pipeline does not need them:

 ![Pipeline builder](pipeline-builder.png)